Family of victims killed in St. Paul triple homicide searching for answers

 “I saw my niece laying on the couch, like that, then I grabbed her and there was no response, so I ran out of the house and told my wife she needs to call 911,” Harold said.

 St. Paul police responded and found all three victims suffering from gunshot wounds.
 They say two victims were pronounced dead at the scene.
-Harold’s great nephew was taken to a hospital, where he later died from his injuries.
+Harold’s great-nephew was taken to a hospital, where he later died from his injuries.

 “My nephew was protecting his mama, that’s what he do, protect his mom,” he says.
-“When I walked in the house he said, “Uncle help me.”
+“When I walked in the house he said, 'Uncle help me.'"

 While police continue to investigate, the family is searching for answers.